 This Story also Contains

-Mineral nutrients are the inorganic natural substances absorbed by plants from soil, water, and air.
+Mineral Nutrients in plants refer to the absorption of essential mineral nutrients by plants from soil, water, and air.
 These nutrients are essential for plant growth and development.
+Mineral uptake in plants ensures proper distribution and metabolism of nutrients.
 They play a major role in physiological functions within the plant, like enzyme activation, energy transfer, and cell structure formation.

-Nutrient is a substance that provides nourishment essential for the maintenance of life and for growth
+Nutrient - A substance that provides nourishment essential for the maintenance of life and for growth.

 The plants need both non-mineral and mineral nutrients to grow.
 Non-mineral elements like carbon, hydrogen, and oxygen come from air and water.
-Mineral nutrients are absorbed from the soil and are classified as macronutrients and micronutrients.
-Both are essential for plant health and development.
+Mineral nutrients in plants are absorbed from the soil and are classified as macronutrients and micronutrients.
+Both are essential for plant growth and development.
+For NEET Biology, mastering plant nutrients is essential.
+Understanding the difference between macronutrients and micronutrients helps explain nutrient deficiency symptoms and the importance of mineral uptake in plants.

 Non-mineral elements | These form the bulk of plant biomass | Carbon (C), Hydrogen (H), Oxygen (O) |